Harnessing the desire to support reconstruction and protecting smiles

 We hold the SoftBank Tohoku-Kizuna Cup to provide continuous encouragement for children in Tohoku to realize their dreams and ambitions.
 Participation is open to elementary school students from Iwate, Miyagi, and Fukushima prefectures.

-The cup comprises five events – basketball, baseball, soccer, woodwind and brass ensemble performance, and folk performing arts.
+The cup comprises five events – basketball, baseball, soccer, bicycle, table tennis, woodwind and brass ensemble performance.
 It is a unique tournament that is held in venues used for pro-competitions and practice and offers children valuable opportunities they would not come across in normal life, such as the chance to play in friendly exhibition matches and meet famous athletes.
 Our aim is to hold a competition where the spotlight is on children, not just the star performers.

 Support in close coordination with affected areas